influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/subscription-management.md

 ```

 ### `[influxdb.excluded-subscriptions]`
-Define a set of databases and retention policies to exclude from subscriptions.
+Defines a set of databases and retention policies to exclude from subscriptions.

 ```toml
 [influxdb.excluded-subscriptions]